IsabellaSchoen/IsabellaSchoen/README.md

 - 👋 Hi, I’m Isabella Schoen
 - 👀 I’m interested in Neuroscience, artificial intelligence and programming.
-- 🌱 I’m currently learning JavaScript and HTML.
+- 🌱 I’m currently learning JavaScript, CSS and HTML.
 <!---
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me